cbowers/draft-hegde-isis-advertising-te-protocols/README.md

 And this should produce a diff of the most recently published ietf draft, and the latest version in the repository. https://tools.ietf.org/rfcdiff?url1=draft-hegde-isis-advertising-te-protocols.txt&url2=http://bit.ly/2bc6zMq

-Or the bitlified version of the above URL: http://bit.ly/2bg41ek

 If that doesn't work, paste the raw github content URL into the xml2rfc tool at: http://xml2rfc.tools.ietf.org/